Paintersrp/keepstack/README.md

    `kubectl -n keepstack delete secret keepstack-secrets` before running `make helm-dev` so Helm can recreate it with the proper ownership metadata.

+   When you need verbose Helm output for troubleshooting, prefix the command with `HELM_DEBUG=1` (for example, `HELM_DEBUG=1 make helm-dev`).
+The variable re-enables the `--debug` flag on the underlying `helm upgrade --install` invocation without making every run noisy.

    Both the migration and schema verification jobs include optional `pg_isready` init containers that wait for Postgres connections before the main containers start.
 Tune the behavior via Helm values: